 Renovation Plans Send Displaced Students into Retail Space

-Austin Community College in Texas has big plans for its students over the next few years, as the campus plans for major expansion in hopes of meeting future enrollment projections.
+Austin Community College in Texas has big plans for its students over the next few years, as the campus plans for significant expansion in hopes of meeting future enrollment projections.
 However, as the campus undergoes the upheaval typical of construction projects, many feared that a student cutback would be necessary until the expansion was complete.
 Fortunately for Austin, that problem was easily solved by purchasing “swing space” at a nearby mall.

 “We are analyzing the [mall] property we have and will close on,” Neil Vickers, associate vice president of finance and budget, told Community Impact.
 “We are moving ahead with programming, identifying what types of spaces we can provide and consolidating administrative offices.”
 Vickers added, “That’s going to take into early next year, beginning with a design process and renovation next steps.”

-The ability to acquire swing space is an important factor in the success of Austin’s expansion plans overall.
+The ability to acquire swing space is an essential factor in the success of Austin’s expansion plans overall.
 Moving to and from swing spaces is planned for summer breaks, so there will be no disruption in the regular academic years for students and staff.

 “Using the mall and temporary campuses, we can move instructions and all functions at a part of a campus there…while we upgrade facilities,” Bill Mullane, ACC’s executive director of facilities and construction, told Community Impact.
 “If we are able to do that sequentially over the next 10 to 14 years, we can all get our campuses where they need to be.”